danielfdsilva/qs-state-hook/README.md

 }), []));
 ```

-With these state definitions reading from a url like `http://qsstatehook.fake/?animal=fish&color=blue` would result in:
+With these state definitions reading from an url like `http://qsstatehook.fake/?animal=fish&color=blue` would result in:
 ```js
 // animalValue = fish
 // animalColor = black